MoonPoet/xaprb-src/content/blog/2006/how-to-delete-duplicate-rows-with-sql.md

 This won't even work on MySQL because it is trying to [select from the same table it's modifying](/blog/2006/06/23/how-to-select-from-an-update-target-in-mysql/).
 There are some silly tricks to get around this, which force intermediate materialization of the subquery, but in general you're better off using the `JOIN` technique in MySQL.

 [**Edit:** I originally listed an alternate query using a silly trick, which didn't work (my mistake).
 I've removed that because that kind of query is a Stupid Thing To Do.
-If you are competent enough to write that query, I don't need to tell you how.
-See the comments to follow the conversation about this.]
+If you are competent enough to write that query, I don't need to tell you how.]

 ### Technique 3: be clever about your data